cryptexfinance/website/src/pages/blog/2021-12-14-meet-the-team-jorge.md

 ---
 **"What did you do before Cryptex?"**

 I was working at a local company in Honduras.
-The main product was EP software.
+The main product was ERP software.
 I was a full-stack developer there and I used to develop APIs and design databases.
 Last year I was developing some mobile apps and also I started work with Cris on Affogato.
 That was my full-time job, I was working on other projects too.

 **"What is your role at Cryptex?"**